kubernetes/website/content/en/blog/_posts/2018-05-25-Airflow-Kubernetes-Operator.md

 <img src="/images/blog/2018-05-25-Airflow-Kubernetes-Operator/2018-05-25-airflow_dags.png" width="85%" alt="Airflow DAGs" />
 <img src="/images/blog/2018-05-25-Airflow-Kubernetes-Operator/2018-05-25-airflow.png" width="85%" alt="Airflow UI" />

+## The Kubernetes Operator

+Before we move any further, we should clarify that an [Operator](https://airflow.apache.org/concepts.html#operators) in Airflow is a task definition.
+When a user creates a DAG, they would use an operator like the "SparkSubmitOperator" or the "PythonOperator" to submit/monitor a Spark job or a Python function respectively.
 Airflow comes with built-in operators for frameworks like Apache Spark, BigQuery, Hive, and EMR.
 It also offers a Plugins entrypoint that allows DevOps engineers to develop their own connectors.

-## The Kubernetes Operator

-As DevOps pioneers, Airflow users are always looking for ways to make deployments and ETL pipelines simpler to manage.
-Any opportunity to decouple our pipeline steps, while increasing monitoring, can reduce future outages and fire-fights.
+Airflow users are always looking for ways to make deployments and ETL pipelines simpler to manage.
+Any opportunity to decouple pipeline steps, while increasing monitoring, can reduce future outages and fire-fights.
 The following is a list of benefits the Kubernetes Airflow Operator has in reducing an engineer's footprint

  * **Increased flexibility for deployments:**
 Airflow's plugin API has always offered a significant boon to engineers wishing to test new functionalities within their DAGs.
 On the downside, whenever a developer wanted to create a new operator, they had to develop an entirely new plugin.
 Now, any task that can be run within a Docker container is accessible through the exact same operator, with no extra Airflow code to maintain.